bahorn/clashgpt/README.md

 This is an exploit for a bug in GRUB2 that was fixed in January 2025.
 It was found, reported and patched by me.
+It is a technically interesting bug in how you exploit it, requiring determining alignment to gain reliable control over a target object.

+This bug is only exploitable if the UEFI firmware doesn't place a guard page below the stack.
+This applies to EDK2 by default, as you need to enable a build option to have guard pages. (*cough* maybe this should be default? *cough*)

+This is was probably one of the harder bugs to exploit that I reported, with more preconditions etc, so if you actually want to exploit GRUB to bypass secure boot this really isn't the one.
+Just technically cool.

 ## Usage